 Since this is your first move, you probably don’t have too much in the way of furniture and household goods.
 While that makes for cheaper moving, it also means some additional shopping.
-Renting a fully or partly furnished apartment may be a good idea- it can be worthwhile even if the rent’s a bit steeper.
-Furniture prices vary considerably, depending on quality, design, size and so on, but your basic needs can be met without overspending, and you don’t need to get everything in one trip to the store.
+Renting a fully or partly furnished apartment may be a good idea- even if the rent is a bit steeper.
+Furniture prices vary considerably, depending on quality, design, size and so on, but your basic needs can be met without overspending.
+You also don’t need to get everything in one trip to the store.
 Take the time to visit thrift stores and garage sales and pick up non-essential items like end tables, mirrors, and lamps over time.
 Check out this new apartment checklist to learn what you should be on the lookout for.

 One of your primary responsibilities in the world of grown-ups will be to feed yourself.
 You will need to fit your first kitchen with some basic necessities, and you’ll also be eating out more, at least until your kitchen is ready to be used.
 Take into account about $150 to stuff your pantry and get some take-out to tide you over.
 Check out Unpakt’s first apartment grocery list for all the culinary staples you will need to cook up a feast in your new home (or at least avoid death by starvation).

 Transportation costs are directly affected by the location of your apartment so keep this in mind while hunting for a first home.
-Monthly costs can run up to a few hundred dollars, depending on where you live and your means of transportation.
+Monthly costs can run up to a few hundred dollars, depending on where you live and how you get around.

 Always Be Prepared